lmengfan/revit-mcp-python/README.md

-# Simple Revit MCP Implementation
+# Revit MCP Python

-## A minimal and beginner-friendly implementation of the Model Context Protocol (MCP) for Autodesk Revit
+## A pyRevit-oriented implementation of the Model Context Protocol (MCP) for Autodesk Revit

 ---

-## **Why?**

-After being frustrated with the multiple MCP for Revit implementations floating around the internet, I decided to try my hand at providing a simple, pyRevit-oriented MCP implementation.
-The goal is to make it as approachable as possible, even for those new to the Revit API.

 ## **How?**